-To control the Heartbeat API, you may use the Heartbeat Control plugin that helps reduce the request sending frequency or disable it.
+To control the Heartbeat API, you may use the Heartbeat Control plugin that helps reduce the request-sending frequency or disable it.
 Go to plugin settings and reduce the request sending frequencies there.
 If it doesn’t work, consider disabling the autosave feature.

 5. Regularly Clean Your Database

-IAs a WooCommerce store owner, you should consider cleaning the database to speed up WordPress backend.
+IAs a WooCommerce store owner, you should consider cleaning the database to speed up the WordPress backend.
 WooCommerce Stores often gather a lot of bloatware in the form of expired transients in the database.

 6. Get More WordPress Storage

 Every WordPress website has a specific PHP memory limit which is mostly more than enough.
 However, sometimes for heavy websites, this memory becomes insufficient, which results in the WordPress admin panel loading slowly.

 In such a situation, increasing the memory limit of PHP can be a simple solution to improve the site loading speed.
 So, request your host to increase the PHP memory limit; most hosts do it without much investigation.